-Applications for the 2019 programme for service users, carers and advocates within the Trust area are now open!
+Applications for the 2019 programme for service users, carers and advocates within the Trust area are now closed.

 The Trust's Introduction to leadership for service users, carers and advocates programme 2019 aims to:

 - support service users, carers and advocates with career and personal development